 Step 5: Refrigeration

 Garnish with parsley and refrigerate the salad for a few hours or overnight.
-Refrigeration for at least a few hours in crucial so the mayo can work its magic.
+Refrigeration for at least a few hours is crucial so the mayo can work its magic.

 Olivier is great comfort food.
 It can be a cold starter for a bigger meal, or a late-night snack.
 I like it with a piece of rye bread and a little Sriracha sauce.
-Hope this hub inspires you to try this popular Russian dish.
+I hope this article inspires you to try this popular Russian dish.
 Enjoy!